newcleo-dev-team/lbh15/docs/source/learn_more.rst

 ===============================

 This section describes a simple, but meaningful example application where the *lbh15* package features are exploited.
-A generic volume of liquid lead is subject to a constant heat dissipation.
+A generic volume of liquid lead is subjected to a constant heat dissipation.
 At a specified time, instantaneously, a heat load is applied that remains constant for the rest of the simulation.

 The system behavior can be described by the following heat balance equation, where the transient term on the left